Ramesses McGuiness

-Ramesses Moore-McGuinness (born on January 6, 2000) is a U.S. Virgin Islands soccer player who currently plays for Pittsburgh City United FC of the UPSL, and the US Virgin Islands national team.
+Ramesses Moore-McGuinness (born January 6, 2000) is a U.S. Virgin Islands soccer player who currently plays for Pittsburgh City United FC of the UPSL, and the US Virgin Islands national team.

 Born and raised Saint Croix, McGuiness moved with his brothers to West Windsor, New Jersey in 2015 and attended West Windsor-Plainsboro High School South, where he played prep soccer.
+He has also reached minor success online on TikTok.

 College career

 McGuinness played one year of college soccer for the Cougars of Kean University.
 In total he made seventeen appearances for the team, scoring five goals.

 Club career

 In August 2021 it was announced that McGuiness signed for Pittsburgh City United FC of the United Premier Soccer League, the fourth tier of the United States soccer league system for the 2021 season.
 He was joined at the club by USVI national teammate Jett Blaschka.

 International career

 Ramesses was part of the USVI under-20 squad that competed at the 2018 CONCACAF U-20 Championship held in the United States.
 He scored against Suriname in a defeat in the teams' opening match.

 Ramesses made his senior international debut on October 12, 2019, in a 2019–20 CONCACAF Nations League qualifying match against Barbados.
 On 19 November 2019 he scored his first senior goal for USVI against Saint Martin in the 2019–20 CONCACAF Nations League C.